epistemehealth/jrn/content/about/journal.md

 *Copyright and Licensing*

 Authors are asked to grant the publisher a license to be first publisher of the work and to apply an appropriate public license that enables the free use of their work for scholarly, medical research, and other non-profit or charitable purposes.
 Authors retain copyright and no restrictions are placed on the authors' own use of their work.
+Articles will be published under a licensing arrangement of the authors' choice, as outlined in the publisher's [Copyright and Fair Dealing policy](https://about.epistemehealth.com/policy/copyright-fair-dealing/).

-## Reviewer and Editor Recognition
+## Reviewer Recognition

-Reviewers and Editors can claim credit for their service work with external providers [Publons](https://publons.com/journal/479852/neuroanatomy-and-behaviour) (Clarivate Analytics) and [ReviewerCredits](https://www.reviewercredits.com/user/neuroanatomy-and-behavio/).
-Use of these external commercial services is optional.
+The journal has a profile on [Publons](https://publons.com/journal/801462/journal-for-reproducibility-in-neuroscience/) but it is currently not registered.
+Use of external commercial reviewer recognition services is optional.

 Recognition on Publons can be obtained by forwarding review acknowledgement emails and editor decision letters to the appropriate address.
-Editorial board memberships can be claimed by adding the [affiliation](https://publons.freshdesk.com/support/solutions/articles/12000081248-editorial-board-memberships) and emailing the journal's support [contact]({{< ref "/contact/_index.md" >}}) to verify the board membership on Publons.

-Recognition on ReviewerCredits requires users to login to ReviewerCredits and submit their review details.
-Once this is done, email the [journal's support contact]({{< ref "/contact/_index.md" >}}) so that it can be verified.

 ## Founding Editor